Mr. Louis Mascolo

 Rule 2 : Help others LEARN

-ROCKET EXPO IN LGI at KHS April 17th and 18th
+ROCKET EXPO IN LGI at KHS in May TBA

-Spring Project Rocket in Fredericksburg, TX ROCKETS 2019 (April 26th and 27th 2019)AEROSCIENCE Engineering - COURSE DESCRIPTION
+Spring Project Rocket in Fredericksburg, TX ROCKETS 2021 (May 2021 TBA)AEROSCIENCE Engineering - COURSE DESCRIPTION

 The class applies the principles of physics to designing and launching rockets.
 This is a practical application of physics to help students develop an interest in science and engineering.
 The class helps broaden students’ opportunities, and allows them to do things that they did not think they could do.
 Students begin to display an increased self-motivation, leadership, and an enthusiasm for science and engineering.
 The goal of the aerospace science class is to build a rocket that travels one mile high carrying a payload weighing one pound.